HLS-PGR-newsletter/HLS-PGR-newsletter/goodnews.md

 ## Publications

-*	**Laura Wilde** has had her systematic review protocol published -  “[Apps and wearables for monitoring physical activity and sedentary behaviour: A qualitative systematic review protocol on barriers and facilitators](http://journals.sagepub.com/doi/full/10.1177/2055207618776454)”
+*	**Laura Wilde** has had her systematic review protocol published -  “[Apps and wearables for monitoring physical activity and sedentary behaviour: A qualitative systematic review protocol on barriers and facilitators](http://journals.sagepub.com/doi/full/10.1177/2055207618776454)”.
-*	**Tommy Coleman** and **James Bartlett** have had a paper accepted for publication. "[Atheists on the Santiago Way: Examining Motivations to go on Pilgrimage](https://psyarxiv.com/a7gxn/)"
+*	**Tommy Coleman** and **James Bartlett** have had a paper accepted for publication.
+Open access here -  "[Atheists on the Santiago Way: Examining Motivations to go on Pilgrimage](https://psyarxiv.com/a7gxn/)".

 ## Conferences

 *	**Jenny MacKay** will be presenting at the [Centre for Violence Prevention annual conference]( https://www.worcester.ac.uk/discover/cvp-annual-conference.html) at the University of Worcester, as part of a symposium in June.
-*	**Laura Wilde** has had a poster abstract accepted for [ISPAH congress in October]( http://www.ispah.org/london-2018/)
+*	**Laura Wilde** has had a poster abstract accepted for [ISPAH congress in October]( http://www.ispah.org/london-2018/).
 *	**Laura Wilde** and **Angela Hands** have got posters being presented by their supervisors at [ISBNPA in Hong Kong](http://annualmeeting.isbnpa.org/) next week.
 *	**Clair Dempsey** and **Brad Salisbury-Finch** have had abstracts accepted for the [DHP conference](https://www1.bps.org.uk/networks-and-communities/member-microsite/division-health-psychology/2018-dhp-annual-conference) in Newcastle this September.
 *	**Danii Chippett** had a poster up for dementia week in Coventry.
+* **Becky Seymour** presented at the [2nd International Expert Meeting on Female Genital Mutilation/Cutting](https://www.fourwav.es/view/644/customtab135/) in Canada.